WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = Is support provided with this plugin? =

 Support service is provided by WebSpellChecker LLC technical team and available for Pro users.
-Contact us at **support@webspellchecker.net**.
+Contact our [support team](https://webspellchecker.com/contact-us/) for more details.

 = What is the difference between Free and Pro versions? = Please see the comparison of the functionality: